jdhitsolutions/PSTypeExtensionTools/docs/Add-PSTypeExtension.md

 PS C:\ Add-PSTypeExtension -TypeName system.io.fileinfo -MemberType AliasProperty -MemberName Size -value Length -IncludeDeserialized
 ```

 Create an alias called Size using the Length property on file objects.
-This expression will also create if for the deserialized version of the type so that you can use it with remoting results.
+This expression will also create it for the deserialized version of the type so that you can use it with remoting results.

 ## PARAMETERS